Posted June 7, 2013

 - Parameters for providing appropriate reporting to the financial institution’s board of directors or senior management that periodically evaluate the effectiveness of the social media program and whether it is achieving its stated objectives.

 Although many of the comments posted in response to the draft were concerned about the burden of additional regulations, and the potential privacy issues regarding individual employees, the seven basic principles of the regulations appear to be on the right track.
-Criminals are increasingly using social media to attack financial institutions, especially through Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. and spoofing, and many organizations still haven’t addressed the potential risks through formal plans and policies.
+Criminals are increasingly using social media to attack financial institutions, especially through Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. and spoofing, and many organizations still haven’t addressed the potential risks through formal plans and policies.

 A case in point is that according to a recent study by Microsoft, cited in an RSA report, phishing via social networks in early 2010 was only used in 8.3 percent of all attacks.
 By the end of 2011, however, 84.5 percent of attacks were delivered through social media – a phenomenal increase.
 The rapid rise in incidents did not require a commensurate increase in the bad guys’ skills; rather, they used social media to their advantage.
 Criminals can compromise bank employees’ personal social media accounts and use them to solicit customer information from unknowing victims, or easily view publicly-available LinkedIn profiles to determine which bank employees have special access to private customer information based on their title and rank.
 Those are just two examples of how easy it is for bad actors to get their hands on information that can be used for phishing and spoofing.
 These types of threats can not only affect a firm’s reputation, but can also open the door to more advanced and stealthy attacks to get inside the network.